jmshrv/finamp/docs/SIDELOAD_OTA.md

 ### One-time Android setup

-1. Allow **Install unknown apps** for Finamp.
-2. If this build was installed with `adb`, the installer-of-record is shell — complete **one** confirmed Install from in-app so Finamp owns later silent Auto updates.
-3. After that, Auto at 3:33 should not show a confirmation sheet.
+1. Turn on **Allow Finamp to install updates** if asked.
+2. Tap **Finish setup (one time)**, then tap **Install** when Android asks.
+   (Needed once so Finamp can update itself later without interrupting you.)
+3. After that, overnight automatic updates can run quietly.

-Emergency: `adb install -r dist/finamp-android-profile.apk` (may reset installer-of-record to shell — redo step 2).
+Emergency: `adb install -r dist/finamp-android-profile.apk` may require finishing setup again (step 2).

 ## iOS (personal team)